 ‘Three years of progressive Tory government being washed down drain’ – Dorries

-The Boris Johnson ally launched a bitter attack on Rishi Sunak amid reports the Government is set to drop its plans to privatise Channel 4.
+The Boris Johnson ally launched a bitter attack on Rishi Sunak after reports the Government is dropping plans to privatise Channel 4.

 Former culture secretary Nadine Dorries has launched a bitter attack on the Prime Minister amid reports the Government is set to drop a plan to privatise Channel 4.